 Where is Steve Bartman Now?

 For over a decade after the foul ball incident, Steve Bartman fell off the map completely, and understandably so.
-An ESPN reporter tracked him down in a Chicago parking garage years later, but he still remained out of the public eye.
+An ESPN reporter tracked him down in a Chicago parking garage years later, but he still remained out of the public eye, including on social media.

 It wasn’t until after the Cubs won the 2016 World Series over the Cleveland Indians that Bartman would be heard from again.
 Bartman was award an official Chicago Cubs World Series ring from Cubs owner Tom Ricketts.

 “On behalf of the entire Chicago Cubs organization, we are honored to present a 2016 World Series Championship Ring to Mr. Steve Bartman,” the Cubs said in a statement to WGN, via CBS Sports.
 “We hope this provides closure on an unfortunate chapter of the story that has perpetuated throughout our quest to win a long-awaited World Series.
 While no gesture can fully lift the public burden he has endured for more than a decade, we felt it was important Steve knows he has been and continues to be fully embraced by this organization.
 After all he has sacrificed, we are proud to recognize Steve Bartman with this gift today.”

 Then, after years and years of silence, Steve Bartman, the man so many hatred, finally released a statement for the first time.

 “Although I do not consider myself worthy of such an honor, I am deeply moved and sincerely grateful to receive an official Chicago Cubs 2016 World Series Championship ring.
 I am fully aware of the historical significance and appreciate the symbolism the ring represents on multiple levels.
 My family and I will cherish it for generations.Advertisement